jballas/120-work/final-project-proposal/final-project-proposal.md

 ## Conclusion

 I grew up playing Nintendo NES games and I expect a certain level of finesse to my games.
 But as an artist, I'm much more interested in the story and characters behind this game than the actual game play.
 Simplier is better.
 That's why I'm only programming one ghost, and not three.
+Otherwise this game might start to resemble pacman.